Knoxville Social Security Disability Lawyers

 - Your disability or impairment must be terminal or last for a minimum of 12 months.

 As with many government financial programs, even if an applicant meets all the criteria listed above, there is still a chance that your claim can be denied.
-Keeping that in mind, the attorneys at Greg Coleman Law are aware of the social security disability laws and can custom tailor their knowledge to suit most applications.

 What Does It Cost To Hire An SSDI Attorney?

 If you are unsure if you have a case or not, and aren't sure if you should call - we also offer a 100% FREE initial case review.
-This allows our potential customers to provide the details about their application to our attorneys, who then review the details to determine if they are able to assist or not.
+This allows our potential customers to provide the details about their social security disability application to our attorneys, who then review the details to determine if they are able to assist or not.

 If so, we will then advise on the best way to move forward with proceedings.